 Frontier will provide Services over such routes and facilities as Frontier may choose.
 Frontier shall in its sole discretion determine when to design, provision and implement Service over dedicated copper and/or existing readily available fiber facilities.

-Service Term.
+Service Term

 The minimum term for a Service ordered pursuant to this Service Schedule shall be the length of the service term that Customer specifies in the Variable Term Agreement (“VTA”) field of the Service Order (“Service Term”).